block-forest/dart-coveralls/README.md

 Calculate coverage of your dart scripts, format it to LCOV and send it to [coveralls.io](https://coveralls.io/).

+*NOTE:* as of version 0.6.0 `dart-coveralls`, requires a Dart 2 SDK.

 ### Usage
 This package consists of a single command line tool `dart_coveralls` with the three commands `calc`, `report`, `upload`.